 - Hair sprays

-Hair serums lock in moisture and act as a barrier against humidity.
-They're great for use before straightening hair, or after styling.
-They are of particular benefit when the weather is bad or if you enjoy spending significant time at the beach because they will protect your hair from drying out in these harsh conditions.
+Hair serums are also great for this same reason as they lock in moisture and act as a barrier against humidity.
+They're perfect for use before straightening hair, or after styling and they are of particular benefit when the weather is bad or if you enjoy spending significant time at the beach because they will protect your hair from drying out in these harsh conditions.

-Mousses and hair sprays have limited use.
-They can be effective when used sparingly, but should only be used in combination with other measures and proper hair styling technique because using them incorrectly can contribute to frizz.
+Mousses and hair sprays have limited use, however.
+They can be effective when used sparingly, but should only be used in combination with other measures and proper hair styling techniques because using them incorrectly can contribute to frizz.

 Curly frizzy hair will respond really well to a small amount of mousse without being weighed down.
 Hair sprays should be applied to set a finished style, and a product with only light hold should be used to avoid weighing the hair down or causing it to dry out and matte up.
 Always use only a small amount of either of these products because too much will just make frizz worse.

 - Protect your hair from humidity and wind.
 When the humidity is high, the moisture in the air will be absorbed by your hair and cause it to frizz up.
-Low humidity can frizz up hair too, sucking out moisture and drying it out, whereas windy conditions tussle your hair around and cause fly aways.
-Hair serums are the best way to shield your hair from the humidity, and a beanie is great for windy conditions.
+Low humidity can frizz up your hair too, sucking out moisture and drying it out, whereas windy conditions tussle your hair around and cause flyaways.
+Hair serums are the best way to shield your hair from humidity, and a beanie is great for windy conditions.

 When you nourish your hair with the right products and style it carefully, frizz will be a thing of the past and you can get rid of it for good.
 You deserve to look your best every day, so don't let frizzy hair get you down.

 Do you need advice to tame your wild hair?
 Do you have an experience to share?
 Leave a comment for tailored advice and share your insight with other readers to make frizzy hair a thing of the past.